bill0930/bill0930.github.io/about.md

 I had been to Finland taking courses about <b>Human-Centered Design</b> and  <b>Web Architecture</b> and <b>Data Structure</b>  at <i>Tampere University of Technology</i>.

-Considering the image display and code block functions in <i>markdown</i>, I decided to create this blog to record my learing events instead of using my poor hand-writing jotting the notes down.
-It will be easier for me to do revision and search for reference.
+Considering that the image display and code block functions in <i>markdown</i> are useful for me to generalizing my notes , I decided to create a blog to record my learing events instead of using my poor hand-writing to jot notes .
+It will be easier for me to do revisions and search for references.